javers/javers.github.io/documentation/jql-examples/index.md

 }
 ```

-Person class is the same like in [Entity refactoring](#entity-refactoring) example.
+Person class is the same like in the [Entity refactoring](#entity-refactoring) example.

 First version of Person is persisted with `EmailAddress` and then,
-another two versions are persisted with `HomeAddress` as the type.
+another two versions are persisted with `HomeAddress` as the type:

 ```groovy
 def 'should be very relaxed about ValueObject types'(){